AbaSheger/Personal-Expense-Tracker/README.md

 ## Features

 - Add, edit, and delete expenses
-- Categorize expenses
+- Categorize expenses (custom categories)
-- View expense summaries
+- View expense summaries with charts
-- Visualize spending habits with charts and graphs
+- Filter expenses by category and date range
-- Predict future expenses using AI-based expense prediction
+- Expense prediction using linear regression

 ## Technologies Used